ilias404/HTB-Sherlocks/NoxiousHTB/README.md

 # Task 1: Its suspected by the security team that there was a rogue device in Forela's internal network running responder tool to perform an LLMNR Poisoning attack.
 Please find the malicious IP Address of the machine.

+> LLMNR (Link-Local Multicast Name Resolution) is a Windows protocol used to resolve hostnames on a local network when DNS fails.
+When a device cannot determine the IP address of a hostname through DNS, it sends a multicast request asking other devices on the network if they know the address.
+Any device can respond to this request.

+> LLMNR poisoning is an attack that exploits this behavior.
+An attacker on the same network listens for LLMNR requests and responds to them by pretending to be the requested host.
+When the victim device connects to the attacker, it attempts to authenticate, sending an NTLMv2 response.
+The attacker can capture this response and use it for password cracking or relay attacks.